vinders/pandora_toolbox/_examples/01_base_window/README.md

 **Warning**: if the window was in fullscreen mode when the close event occurred, it's important to exit fullscreen BEFORE displaying a modal message-box.
-Many operating systems don't cope well with message-boxes in fullscreen mode (e.g.: message-box not visible but still blocking the app).
+Most operating systems don't cope well with message-boxes in fullscreen mode (e.g.: message-box not visible but still blocking the app).
-A simple workaround is to minimize the window before showing the message-box:
+A simple workaround is to minimize the window before sending the close event:
 ```cpp
       if (sender->displayMode() == WindowType::fullscreen)
         sender->show(Window::VisibilityCommand::minimize);